foxwallet/hc.foxwallet.com/blog/2023-06-13-opside-pre-alpha-tutorial.md

 *Attention!
 The above demos are all operated using the FoxWallet mobile App, which is very convenient.
 You can use the FoxWallet App to interact when you are bored outside and play Tiktok every day.
 People spend time, and you use time to create money!*

-### Third plate: Opside's dApp Evolution
+### Third plate: Opside's DApp Evolution
-Opside's dApp Evolution is an interactive section with OKX Wallet, BK Wallet, and FoxWallet.
+Opside's DApp Evolution is an interactive section with OKX Wallet, BK Wallet, and FoxWallet.
 The event link is [https://galxe.com/Opside/campaign/GCcUXUX8S9](https://galxe.com/Opside/campaign/GCcUXUX8S9).
 These three tasks are very similar.
 They all import the wallet address that they connected to Galxe into BitKeep, FoxWallet, and OKX wallet respectively.